Rebecca | Alfred Hitchcock's psychological thriller

 Hitchcock’s first American production, and the only one of his films to win the Oscar for Best Picture (1941), Rebecca is the tale of the second Mrs. De Winter, a critically shy, nameless young woman who meets the mercurial aristocrat Maxim de Winter (Laurence Olivier) when on holiday on the French Riviera.
 He is recuperating from the death of his beloved first wife, the glamorous and quixotic Rebecca of the title.

 The unnamed female protagonist is quickly charmed into marriage.
 Upon returning to Maxim’s ancestral home in Cornwall – the towering, foreboding Manderley- she comes to realize that the dead first wife, Rebecca, never truly left – at least not in the hearts of the servants, the obsessive and spooky housekeeper Mrs. Danvers, and above all, Maxim.

 Part of a surge in the 1940s of domestic gothic films centered around female leads (including Cukor’s Gaslight, Mankiewicz’s Dragonwyck, and Stevenson’s adaptation of Jane Eyre), Rebecca features many of the trademarks of the trend: the inexperienced ingenue, the older, secretive husband, the forbidden room, and the oppressive, claustrophobic atmosphere of mounting paranoia.

-To these existing motifs Hitchcock adds his own: the fascination with subjectivity and perception, the psychological dimensions of the house, the sinister overlap between sexuality and violence.
+To these existing motifs, Hitchcock adds his own: the fascination with subjectivity and perception, the psychological dimensions of the house, and the sinister overlap between sexuality and violence.
 In the British auteur’s hands, Rebecca becomes less a ghost story than a psychological thriller, less about the first Mrs. De Winter’s continued presence than about the power of her absence.

 Two industry’s titans